<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 image-png-Nov-04-2021-06-08-27-51-PM

-Check the status of your Social Security benefits before you retire from your company.
-Contact the U.S. Social Security Administration, your local Social Security office, or visit ssa.gov.
+Check the status of your Social Security benefits before you retire from Caterpillar.
+Contact the U.S. Social Security Administration, your local Social Security office in your city, your state, or visit ssa.gov.
+For more in-depth information on Social Security, please call us.

 Are you eligible for Medicare or will be soon?

-If you or your dependents are eligible after you leave your telecom industry company, Medicare generally becomes the primary coverage for you or any of your dependents as soon as they are eligible for Medicare.
+If you or your dependents are eligible after you leave Caterpillar, Medicare generally becomes the primary coverage for you or any of your dependents as soon as they are eligible for Medicare.
 This will affect company-provided medical benefits.

-You and your Medicare-eligible dependents must enroll in Medicare Parts A and B when you first become eligible.
-Medical and MH/SA benefits payable under the company's-sponsored plan will be reduced by the amounts Medicare Parts A and B would have paid whether you actually enroll in them or not.
+It’s your responsibility to enroll in Medicare parts A and B when you first become eligible - and you must stay enrolled to have coverage for Medicare-eligible expenses.
+This applies to your Medicare-eligible dependents as well.
+Medical and MH/SA benefits payable under the company-sponsored plan will be reduced by the amounts Medicare Parts A and B would have paid whether you actually enroll in them or not.

 image-png-Nov-04-2021-06-10-31-71-PM

-Check your company's plan summary to see if you’re eligible to enroll in Medicare Parts A and B.
+Check Caterpillar's plan summary to see if you’re eligible to enroll in Medicare Parts A and B.

-If you become Medicare-eligible for reasons other than age, you must contact your company’s benefit center about your status.
+If you become Medicare-eligible for reasons other than age, you must contact Caterpillar's benefit center to advise them about your status.

 Divorce